vers-one/EpubReader/README.md

 // IMAGES

-// All images in the book (key is file name) Dictionary<string, EpubByteContentFile> images = bookContent.Images;
+// All images in the book (file name is the key) Dictionary<string, EpubByteContentFile> images = bookContent.Images;

 EpubByteContentFile firstImage = images.Values.First();